PunchThrough/bean-docs/src/node-red/what-is-node-red.md

 {{{img_rel this 'generic_node_red.png' 'Generic Node-RED app' '70%'}}}

 In reality, you wouldn't have nodes with such generic names as "input" or "output".
-At Punch Through we have created our own nodes which are specifically designed to communicate with the Bean.
+At Punch Through we have created our own nodes which are specifically designed to communicate with Bean.

 {{{img_rel this 'bean-nodes.png' 'Bean Nodes' '50%'}}}